gaobin4216/gaobin4216/README.md

 - 👋 Hi, I’m @gaobin4216
-- 👀 I’m interested in C++，manipulator or robotical arm of force cintrol, and used to be a mechanical engineer.
+- 👀 I’m interested in C++，manipulator or robotical arm of force control, and used to be a mechanical engineer.
 - 🌱 I’m currently learning C++.
 - 📫 You can contact me by sending an email to 857244301@qq.com